ChrisTsoiGit/chat-app/README.md

   - demonstrate ability to use MongoDB to ...
   - demonstrate ability to work with others in a team setting
 - Team members & responsibilities:
-  - Austin Miller: blog post(CRUD/comment/fetch posts) and share
+  - Austin Miller: blog post and share
   - Chris Tsoi: contacts and contacts list
   - Echo Yang: user login/logout
   - Qingying Meng: chat and chats history